-The PB Statements also provide further information (financial and non-financial) at the Portfolio and entity level about the ongoing policy and program delivery initiatives undertaken by the Government.
+The PB Statements also provide information (financial and non-financial) at the portfolio and entity level on the ongoing policy and program delivery initiatives undertaken by the Government.

-Signing arrangements for PB Statements will be determined by the senior Portfolio Minister (the first minister shown in the current Ministry List issued by PM&C at www.pmc.gov.au/resource-centre/government/ministry-list).
-The responsible Portfolio Minister can delegate the signing of the document to an Assistant Minister.
+Signing arrangements for PB Statements will be determined by the senior Portfolio Minister (the first Minister shown in the current Ministry List issued by the Department of the Prime Minister and Cabinet (PM&C) at www.pmc.gov.au/resource-centre/government/ministry-list).
+The responsible Portfolio Minister may delegate the signing of the document to an Assistant Minister.

-4. Who should prepare PB Statements?
+Who should prepare PB Statements?
+4

-All Commonwealth entities who receive annual appropriations (whether directly or through a Portfolio Department) in Appropriation Bill No. 1 or No. 2; or through Appropriation (Parliamentary Departments) Bill No. 1 or No. 2 in the 2020-21 Budget Appropriation Bills are required to produce a PB Statement.
+All Commonwealth entities who receive Annual Appropriations (whether directly or through a portfolio department) in Appropriation Bill No. 1 or 2; or through Appropriation (Parliamentary Departments) Bill No. 1 or 2 in the 2021-22 Budget Appropriation Bills are required to produce a PB Statement.

-In some instances, Finance may require a non-Budget appropriated entity to produce PB Statements (ie the Future Fund Management Agency) when there is greater scrutiny on its operations or Budget and forward estimates.
+In some instances, the Department of Finance (Finance) may require a non-Budget appropriated entity to produce PB Statements (i.e. the Future Fund Management Agency) when there is greater scrutiny on its operations or Budget and forward estimates.